Distributed Empirical Risk Minimization With Differential Privacy: Differentially private DDA algorithm

-where $ \zeta_j^{(t)} = \hat{g}_j^{(t)} +\nu_j^{(t)}, $ $\hat{g}_j^{(t)}\in \partial l_j(x_j^{(t)}, \xi_j^{(t)})$ with $\xi_j^{(t)}$ uniformly sampled from $D_j$, $\eta_i^{(t)}$ indicates whether node $i$ performs local update at time $t$, i.e.,
+where $ \zeta_j^{(t)} = \hat{g}_j^{(t)} +\nu_j^{(t)} $, $\nu_j^{(t)}\sim \mathcal{N}(0, \sigma^2 I)$, $\hat{g}_j^{(t)}\in \partial l_j(x_j^{(t)}, \xi_j^{(t)})$ with $\xi_j^{(t)}$ uniformly sampled from $D_j$, $\eta_i^{(t)}$ indicates whether node $i$ performs local update at time $t$, i.e.,

 and $\{a_t>0\}_{t\geq 1}$ is a sequence of non-decreasing parameters.
 The non-decreasing property of $\{a_t\}_{t\geq 1}$ is motivated by that, when the objective exhibits some desirable properties, e.g., strong convexity, assigning heavier weights to fresher subgradients can speed up convergence \cite{lu2018relatively,tao2021gradient}.
 In the special case where $a_t=1$, $\eta_i^{(t)}=1$ and $\sigma=0$, \eqref{DP_z} reduces to the conventional update in \eqref{transfored_DA_z}.

-Equipped with \eqref{DP_z}, agent $i$, active at time $t$, can perform a local computation to derive its estimate about the global optimum: where $\iota$ is defined in Definition \ref{participation_rate}, $A_t= \sum_{\tau=1}^t a_\tau$ and $\{\gamma_t\}_{t\geq 1}$ is a non-decreasing sequence of positive parameters.
+Equipped with \eqref{DP_z}, node $i$, active at time $t$, can perform a local computation to derive its estimate about the global optimum: where $\iota$ is defined in Definition \ref{participation_rate}, $A_t= \sum_{\tau=1}^t a_\tau$ and $\{\gamma_t\}_{t\geq 1}$ is a non-decreasing sequence of positive parameters.
 By convention, we let $A_0=a_0=0$ and $\gamma_0=0$.

 For general regularization $h(x)$, the update in \eqref{DP_primal} requires the knowledge of $\iota$.
 This requirement is necessary due to technical reasons.
-More precisely, due to node sampling, the term $\langle z_i^{(t+1)}, x \rangle$ in \eqref{DP_primal} serves as a linear approximation of $\iota f_i(x)/n$ rather than $f_i(x)/n$ in standard DDA \cite{duchi2011dual}, where $f_i(x) := \sum_{j=1}^{q_i}l_i(x,\xi_i^{(j)})/q_i$.
+More precisely, due to node sampling, the term $\langle z_i^{(t+1)}, x \rangle$ in \eqref{DP_primal} serves as a linear approximation of $\iota f_i(x)/n$ rather than $f_i(x)/n$ in standard DDA \cite{duchi2011dual}.
 Thus, one scales up $h(x)$ also with $\iota$ in \eqref{DP_primal} in order to solve the original problem in \eqref{OPT}.
 In the special case where $h(x)$ is the indicator function of a convex set, the knowledge of $\iota$ is not needed since $\iota h(x)\equiv h(x)$.